RedHatRanger/best_linux_scripts_and_commands/documentation/awx/awx_configuration.md

         - Password: `<Your Ansible SSH Password>`
             >defined by ansible_password in your project's group_vars/all.yml
         - Privilege Escalation Method: `enable`
-    - Click `Save`.
+1. Click `Save` to confirm the setting.

 ### Creating a Global Ansible Vault Credential:
+- Objective: Setup an Ansible Vault Credential to decrypt the Ansible user pw.

->This is required if you have used ansible-vault to encrypt the ansible_password in your Git <project>/group_vars/all.yml):
+>This is required if you have used ansible-vault to encrypt the ansible_password in your Git `<project>`/group_vars/all.yml):
 1. On the left sidebar, click `Resources` > `Credentials`.
 1. Click `Add` and fill in the details:
     - Name: `Ansible Vault Credential`
     - Description: `Ansible Vault Credential`
-    - Organization: <LEAVE BLANK>
+    - Organization: `<LEAVE BLANK>`
     - Credential Type: Choose `Vault` from the drop-down menu.
     - Type Details:
-        - Vault Password: <Enter your vault password OR the contents of your vault pw file>
+        - Vault Password: `<Enter your vault password OR the contents of your vault pw file>`
-    - Click `Save`.
+1. Click `Save` to confirm the setting.

 ### Creating the GitLab SVC Account Credential:
+- Objective: Configure GitLab SVC Account Credentials to pull playbooks.

 1. On the left sidebar, click `Resources` > `Credentials`.
 1. Click `Add` and fill in the details:
     - Name: `GitLab SVC Account`